mickgraham/google-cybersecurity-professional-certificate/3. Connect and Protect - Networks and Network Security/Module 2 - Network Operations/README.md

 **Secure shell (SSH):** A security protocol used to create a shell with a remote system

-**Security zone:** A segment of a company’s network that protects the internal network from the internet
+**Security zone:** A segment of a company's network that protects the internal network from the internet

 **Simple Network Management Protocol (SNMP):** A network protocol used for monitoring and managing devices on a network